Funeral: Police/fire services

 Funerals specifically for fallen members of fire or police services are common in United States and Canada.
-These funerals involve honour guards from police forces and/or fire services from across the country and sometimes from overseas.
+These funerals involve honour guards from police forces and/or fire services from across the country, and sometimes from overseas.
 A parade of officers often precedes or follows the hearse carrying the fallen comrade.
 A traditional fire department funeral consists of two raised aerial ladders.
-The firefighters travel under the aerials on their ride, on the fire apparatus, to the cemetery.
+The firefighters travel under the aerials on their ride on the fire apparatus to the cemetery.
 Once there, the grave service includes the playing of bagpipes.
 The pipes have come to be a distinguishing feature of a fallen hero's funeral.
-Also a "Last Alarm Bell" is rung.
-A portable fire department bell is tolled at the conclusion of the ceremony.
+A "Last Alarm Bell" is also rung, and a portable fire department bell is tolled at the conclusion of the ceremony.

 Masonic

 A Masonic funeral is held at the request of a departed Mason or family member.
 The service may be held in any of the usual places or a Lodge room with committal at graveside, or the complete service can be performed at any of the aforementioned places without a separate committal.
 Freemasonry does not require a Masonic funeral.

 There is no single convention for a Masonic funeral service.
-Some Grand Lodges have a prescribed service (as it is a worldwide organisation).
+Some Grand Lodges have a prescribed service, as it is a worldwide organisation.
 Some of the customs include the presiding officer wearing a hat while doing his part in the service, the Lodge members placing sprigs of evergreen on the casket, and a small white leather apron may being placed in or on the casket.
 The hat may be worn because it is Masonic custom (in some places in the world) for the presiding officer to have his head covered while officiating.
 To Masons, the sprig of evergreen is a symbol of immortality.
-A Mason wears a white leather apron, called a "lambskin", on becoming a Mason, and he may continue to wear it even in death.
+A Mason wears a white leather apron, called a "lambskin", on becoming a Mason, and may continue to wear it even in death.